wymeditor/wymeditor/docs/wymeditor_development/making_releases.rst

 * ``_config.yml`` in three different lines near the end
 * ``README.md`` at the second step in "Quick Start"

-By modifying "version string", in the following instructions, it is meant that the version strings be modified in all of these files.
+Throughout these instructions, when asked to modify the version string, it is meant that the version strings be modified in all of these files.

-#.
 Remove the ``dev`` build metadata from the version string.
 Also, remove the ``+`` because there is no more build metadata.

 While you're doing that, make sure that the version strings are otherwise correct.

 They should be already the version that you mean to release.

 Update the changelog
 ^^^^^^^^^^^^^^^^^^^^